Trail Fundamentals

 A huge thank you to the PTBA members who generously volunteered their time and expertise to bring this project to life:

-Jon Altschuld (Chinook Landscape Architecture), Erin Amadon (Town 4 Trail Services), Tony Boone (Tony Boone Trails), Scott Gordon (ContourLogic), Peter Jensen (Peter S. Jensen & Associates), Mariah Keagy (Sinuosity Trails), Scott Linnenburger (Kay-Linn), Brooke Scatchard (Sinuosity Trails), and Jed Talbot (OBP Trailworks).
+Jon Altschuld (Chinook Landscape Architecture), Erin Amadon (Town 4 Trail Services), Tony Boone (Tony Boone Trails), Scott Gordon (ContourLogic), Peter Jensen (Peter S. Jensen & Associates), Mariah Keagy (Sinuosity), Scott Linnenburger (Kay-Linn Enterprises), Brooke Scatchard (Sinuosity), and Jed Talbot (OBP Trailworks).